When the Doors Continued Without Jim Morrison on ‘Other Voices’

 The Morrison-fronted version of the band went out on a high note with 1971’s L.A.
 Woman.
 By this time, the Doors had decided to stop playing live due to Morrison’s increasingly erratic behavior onstage.
 In March of that year, after completing work on L.A.
 Woman, and with possible jail time for his notorious indecent exposure conviction still hanging over his head, Morrison and his girlfriend, Pamela Courson, moved to Paris, where he died on July 3.

 Ray Manzarek, Robby Krieger and John Densmore had already started work on new tracks for the follow-up to L.A.
 Woman shortly before Morrison’s death, with the hope he’d eventually return to the U.S. to help complete them.
-When that possibility was removed, the rest of the Doors made what must have been a difficult decision to handle all the singing and writing chores themselves for Other Voices, which was released just three months after Morrison’s death.
+When that possibility was removed, the rest of the Doors made what must have been a difficult decision to handle all the singing and writing chores themselves for Other Voices, which was released just three months after Morrison’s death on Oct.
+18, 1971.

-You’ve got to give them credit -- it was an enormously ballsy move, even though the gambit ultimately failed to pay off.
-After all, Morrison was one of the most dynamic performers, most distinctive lyricists and biggest sex symbols of the era, and his three bandmates, gifted as they were, were none of these things.
+You’ve got to give them credit: It was an enormously ballsy move, even though the gambit ultimately failed to pay off.
+After all, Jim Morrison was one of the most dynamic performers, most distinctive lyricists and biggest sex symbols of the era, and his three bandmates, gifted as they were, were none of these things.

 Nevertheless, they finished Other Voices with Manzarek and Krieger sharing the lead vocals and songwriting.
 The results were not necessarily the train wreck many might have expected, but they were far from what anyone expected from the Doors, and the record pretty much sank from sight.
 Today, most people probably don’t even realize there was a post-Morrison incarnation of the band, thinking L.A.
 Woman was the swan song that it should have been.

-Listening to it four and a half decades later, it’s hard not to feel sympathetic toward the trio, who did their damnedest to keep the whole thing going.
+Listening to it five decades later, it’s hard not to feel sympathetic toward the trio, who did their damnedest to keep the whole thing going.
 The biggest obstacle was that none of them really had the necessary vocal chops.
 They might have been able to get by with some sub-par lyrics, but not without somebody to deliver them convincingly.

 Instinct probably told them that bringing in a replacement would have proven disastrous, since a new singer would never be able to escape the inevitable Morrison comparisons, no matter who it was.
 (Iggy Pop was reportedly considered at one point).
 They probably figured keeping it all in the family would be a more organic, less controversial move.